berndbausch/Devstack-Kubernetes/deploy-apps.md

     $ source ~/devstack/openrc admin admin
     $ openstack volume type create multiattach-type --property multiattach="<is> True"

-The T in True must be upper-case.
+Ensure that the multiattach property has the correct value.
+The T in *True* must be upper-case.

 ### 4. Add the new volume type to the Kubernetes storage class